 There are additional forms to those noted above.
 In the 1920's the first Chen master to leave Chen Village and to teach publicly was Chen Fa-ke.
 During his carer he was prevailed upon to create a new form that showed how the external movements of the body were motivated by internal activity in the lower abdomen/dan tien.
 He developed Xin Jia Yi Lu and Er Lu, New Form, First and Second Routines.
 These forms require a softly relaxed body and a well-developed lower dan tien.

 There are additional weapons forms, push-hands practice, and chin-na practices, however accomplishing the principles taught by Lao Jia Yi Lu is the most important in the foundation of good practice.
-It is said that Chen Zhenglei and Chen Xiaowang, cousins from Chen Village and two of the four "Diamonds" of the Chen family style, are said to have studied Lao Jia Yi Lu for 12 years before learning other forms.
+It is said that Chen Zhenglei and Chen Xiaowang, cousins from Chen Village and two of the four "Diamonds" of the Chen family style, studied Lao Jia Yi Lu for 12 years before learning other forms.
 Their training took place before and during the Cultural Revolution when times were very hard in China and when traditional practices of energy cultivation were thought to be superstitious and were illegal.
 When Wang Hai Jun lived in Chen Village taiji practice was allowed, yet he trained with Lao Jia Yi Lu for nine years before learning the other forms.
 Once the principles of Lao Jia Yi Lu are understood, the other forms in the Chen system come more easily as the principles are the same.